nikunjsanghai/Introduction_to_Programming_Cplusplus/Week5/Pass_by_ref_and_Pass_by_value.md

 ref = 30
 ```
 ### Pass by Reference
-f a function receives a reference to a variable, it can modify the value of the variable.
+If a function receives a reference to a variable, it can modify the value of the variable.
 For example, the following program variables are swapped using references.
 ```

 #include <iostream>